nicolasavru/cl-checkers/README.md

 An endgame database from http://www.fierz.ch/cake.php was implemented, but results were not satisfactory with the used evaluation functions.
 This would be a good area to re-visit in future.

+### Transposition Tables

+ **With the default settings, checkers will crash due to heap exhaustion if more than one second is allowed for each computer player move.**

+Transposition tables are implemented and enabled by default, but should be disabled when giving the computer players more than 1 second per move due to their memory requirements.
+I do not know how much memory is required for using transposition tables with greater than 1 second moves.
+If sbcl is allowed insufficient memory for the hash tables, it will crash due to heap exhaustion.
+More memory can be allowed by increasing the numeric argument to the `--dynamic-size` flag for sbcl.

+To disable transposition tables, set `*enable-transposition-tables*` to `nil` in run.lisp.
+Transposition tables definitely improve play, so the user in encouraged to try enabling them when allowing the computer one second per move.
+When transposition tables are disabled, less `*time-headroom*` can be reduced to something like 0.02.

 ## Usage